commons-app/commons-app-documentation/Category-suggestions-(readme).md

 **Rationale:** Geographically-related categories are often relevant to an uploaded image, so suggesting them at the start makes categorization easier.
 Prior to this enhancement, the only categories suggested were recently-used ones.

 **Choice of API:** This is documented at https://github.com/nicolas-raoul/apps-android-commons/wiki/Location-based-category-search .
 We query the Commons MediaWiki API for the Commons categories of pictures with geolocation within a radius of 10km of the uploaded pic's geolocation.
 This API automatically returns the n closest pictures.

+The categories found are also cached using the quadtree library, with a short-lived area->category dictionary established.
+If another pic is uploaded that has a geolocation that falls within a cached area, the cached categories are displayed and the API is not queried.
+This is done to reduce the load on the API, as people often upload several pics with similar locations.

 **Sample request:**